c-sanders/ScaleAndSetSize/README.md

 Python Script and associated GIMP Plugin to scale and set the size of an image.
 ===============================================================================

-This repository contains Python code which is responsible for the implementation of 3 GIMP Plugins.
-All 3 of these Plugins can be used to scale and set the size of image, and they are implemented by the following 3 Python functions;
+This repository contains Python code which is responsible for the implementation of a GIMP Plugin.
+This Plugin is available in 3 different versions, and all of them can be used to scale and set the size of image.
+Each of the 3 different versions of the Plugin are implemented by a different Python function.
+These
+3 functions are called;

 * scale_and_set_size_interactive
 * scale_and_set_size_file_noninteractive